 - Follow the health department’s advice on reducing transmission.

 - Ensure everyone washes their hands regularly and doesn’t touch their face.

-- Maintain a distance of 6 feet (2 meters) from customers and other employees.
+- Maintain a distance of 1.5 metres from customers and other employees.

 - Stagger shifts so that employees are not all on the clock at the same time.